Sklim7/Baccarat/README.md

 # 🃏 Baccarat Simulator in Python

 This project is a full-featured simulation of the Baccarat card game using Python.
 It models hand drawing, total calculations, third-card rules, and result tracking across thousands of rounds.
-The simulator also generates a **Bead Road** chart (a traditional casino-style visualization) and saves all game outcomes to CSV files for further analysis.

 ---